 Over the past six years, Council has operated a programme of work to better understand the condition of our assets, in particular the underground assets.
 We are halfway through this project.
-For more information on this project, please read Issue 10 on page 43 of this document.
+For more information on this project, please read Issue 10 of this Infrastructure Strategy.